7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - Orchestration mode:
 	- Uniform - for large scale stateless workloads with indetical instances - department workstation
 	- Flexible - high availability at scale with identical or multiple instances - any configuration to the scale set.
-- Advanced tab to enable beyond 100 instances; spreading for optimal spreading of allocation
+- Advanced tab to enable beyond 100 instances; spreading for optimal spreading of allocation Implement Virtual Networking `Search -> Virtual Network -> $Vnet (With Subnet, VMs, DNSm, NSGs, etc configured)` in the `Private DNS Zone -> Virtual Network Link -> + Add - provide a Link name, Vnet`
  - Configure Scaling in the `Scaling` tab;
 	 - Policy - min/max number of instances; manula or autoscaling
 	 - Scale in - CPU threshold, decrease of instances